quotientbot/quotient/README.md

 If You are looking forward to contribute to the project , we would like you to know that we love easter eggs.
-Maybe you can try hiding some in your code too : )
+Maybe you can try hiding some in your code too : ) Fork this project and upload your code :)

 <!-- LICENSE -->